 Central Europe's Countries and Geography

-Today, Berlin is known for its lively arts and music scene, dynamic startup culture, and eclectic mix of architecture.
+As the capital, Berlin holds significance in the country's tumultuous history, including its division for 28 years.
+Following the fall of the Berlin Wall in 1989, Berlin emerged as a symbol of reunification, attracting artists and entrepreneurs from around the world.
+Today, Berlin is known for its art and music scene, startup culture, and eclectic mix of architecture.
 It also serves as a political and economic center in Europe, with many government institutions, multinational corporations, and research centers calling the city home.

-Austria's geography encompasses alpine forests, lush valleys, and historic cities.
+Austria's geography includes alpine forests, lush valleys, and historic cities.
 The Eastern Alps dominate the western and southern regions, while the Danube River winds its way through the northeastern lowlands, where fertile plains and vineyards flourish.
 Picturesque lakes such as Lake Constance and Lake Neusiedl dot the countryside, providing scenic retreats for visitors.
 Vienna, the capital city, lies in the east, straddling the Danube.

 As the capital of Austria, Vienna has long been a center of European classical music, home to renowned composers such as Mozart, Beethoven, and Strauss.
 Vienna's architectural marvels, including the Hofburg Palace and Schönbrunn Palace, display the city's imperial past as the seat of the Habsburg dynasty.